Ahmed Ressam: Capture

 As one of the Customs inspectors escorted Ressam from the car, he broke free and fled.
 Inspectors chased him for five to six blocks and caught him as he tried to force his way into a car stopped at a traffic light.
 They took him into custody.

 He was arrested by the U.S. Border Patrol on charges of misrepresentation on entry and failure to be inspected, booked into the Clallam County Jail in Clallam County, Washington, and investigated by the U.S. Federal Bureau of Investigation (FBI).
 Customs officials searching him and the car also found the phone numbers of Abu Doha and Meskini.
 His fingerprints were analyzed by the Royal Canadian Mounted Police, who determined that he was "Ahmed Ressam", rather than "Benni Antoine Noris".

-An explosives expert concluded that the materials in his car could have produced a blast 40x greater than that of a devastating car bomb.
+An explosives expert concluded that the materials in his car could have produced a blast 40 times greater than that of a devastating car bomb.
 It was ultimately determined that he had intended to detonate the explosives at the Los Angeles International Airport.